CrashKoeck/mh/README.md

 This is intended to be used with a live chat bot (e.g. Twitch Chat Bot like Firebot or Streamer.bot)

 This repository contains 2 JSON files that can be edited by collaborators.
-- resources.json - up to 5 phones numbers and associated notes per resource.
+- resources.json - up to 5 phone numbers and associated notes per resource/location.
 Add countries as needed
-- country_aliases.json - aliases for locations in resources.json
+- country_aliases.json - aliases for locations in resources.json.
+Can be countries, regions, cities, etc

 ## How to Contribute